UCF/wp-image-sources/CONTRIBUTING.md

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
 Feel free to comment in the existing issue if it is still open and you have new information to share.

 2. **Check if the issue has been fixed** &mdash; if you're not running the latest version of the plugin, please check your code against the repo's `master` branch first (`master` will always contain the latest, stable project code).
-If you are running the latest version, make sure the problem isn't already resolved in an upcoming [milestone](https://github.com/UCF/{{My-Project}}/milestones).
+If you are running the latest version, make sure the problem isn't already resolved in an upcoming [milestone](https://github.com/UCF/wp-image-sources/milestones).

 ### Submit a bug report
-If you've followed the steps above and have a valid bug report to submit, you can submit it by [creating a new issue in Github](https://github.com/UCF/{{My-Project}}/issues/new?template=bug_report.md).
+If you've followed the steps above and have a valid bug report to submit, you can submit it by [creating a new issue in Github](https://github.com/UCF/wp-image-sources/issues/new?template=bug_report.md).

 Add a descriptive, understandable title and details about the bug in the description field, following the template provided.
 Please try to be as detailed as possible in your report.
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
 All of the information you provide will help us quickly evaluate and fix the issue.

 If you have a live example of the bug available somewhere public, please include a link in the bug report.
-If you're not comfortable including the URL in the Github issue (e.g. it points to a development environment), you can make a note of it in the report (e.g. "see Slack for example URL"), then share the URL in the [#prj-{{My-Project}} Slack channel](https://ucf-wp.slack.com/messages/prj-{{My-Project}}/).
+If you're not comfortable including the URL in the Github issue (e.g. it points to a development environment), you can make a note of it in the report (e.g. "see Slack for example URL"), then share the URL in the [#prj-wp-image-sources Slack channel](https://ucf-wp.slack.com/messages/prj-wp-image-sources/).

 ## Feature requests

 We welcome new feature requests from developers across campus.
-Before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/{{My-Project}}/wiki/#project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
+Before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/wp-image-sources/wiki/#project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
 We strongly encourage the discussion of new feature ideas in the [ucf-wp Slack workspace](https://ucf-wp.slack.com/).

 Please provide as much detail and context as possible to justify the inclusion of your idea in the plugin.
 We reserve the right to deny feature requests when they don't align with the project's goals, or if said feature is already accomplishable with existing utilities/components.

-You can submit a new feature request by [creating a new issue in Github](https://github.com/UCF/{{My-Project}}/issues/new?template=feature_request.md) and filling out the provided template.
+You can submit a new feature request by [creating a new issue in Github](https://github.com/UCF/wp-image-sources/issues/new?template=feature_request.md) and filling out the provided template.

 ## Pull requests